hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/report/de/titlepage_de.md

-# Identification, quantification and Analysis of Observable Anthropogenic Litter Along Swiss Freshwater Systems
+# Identification, Quantification and Analysis of Observable Anthropogenic Litter Along Swiss Freshwater Systems

-__Edition 1__ ver=1d
+__Edition 1__ ver=1

 <a href="titlepage.html" > English </a>